Irish Independent

-The Irish Independent is an Irish daily newspaper and online publication which is owned by Independent News & Media (INM), a subsidiary of Mediahuis.
+The Irish Independent is an Irish daily newspaper and online publication which is owned by Mediahuis Ireland, a subsidiary of Mediahuis.

 The newspaper version often includes glossy magazines.

 Traditionally a broadsheet newspaper, it introduced an additional compact size in 2004.
 Further, in December 2012 (following billionaire Denis O'Brien's takeover) it was announced that the newspaper would become compact only.